Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: The long-lived mediator particle at the HL-LHC

-We observe that the combination of various production modes of Higgs boson as well as the decay modes of the mediator contribute non-trivially to the limits.
-For example, for the 50\,GeV mediator with $c\tau=1$\,m, the ggF production mode where the mediator decays to $b$ quarks contribute 72\% to the total limit, while the rest comes from other production modes and decay of the mediator to muons and $c$ quarks for the $D^H=2$\,vtx set of cuts.
-For the LLP benchmark with the same mass and decay length, we observe that the $c\bar{c}$ and $\tau^+\tau^-$ decay modes have some contribution other than the dominant $b\bar{b}$ decay mode.
-This highlights the importance of such a comprehensive study.
+We observe that the combination of various production modes of Higgs boson as well as the decay modes of the mediator particle contribute non-trivially to the limits.
+For example, for the 50\,GeV mediator particle with $c \tau_\phi = 1$\,m, the ggF production mode where the mediator particle decays into a pair of $b$ quarks contribute 65\,\% to the total limit, while the rest comes from other production modes and decay of the mediator particle into a pair of muons and $c$ quarks for the $D^H = 2$\,vtx set of cuts.
+For the LLP benchmark with the same mass and decay length, we observe that the various decay and production modes have some contribution other than the dominant $b\bar{b}$ decay mode and ggF production mode.
+This highlights the importance of such a comprehensive study

 Fig.\,\ref{fig:sintheta-mass-CMS} shows the projected sensitivity of our HL-LHC analysis with the CMS MS on the $(\sin \theta,\,m_\phi)$-plane of the minimal model which is defined in eq.\,(\ref{eq: minimal model}).
-The left plot shows the sensitivity of the various sets of cuts: $D^S \geq$ 1\,vtx, $D^H \geq$ 1,vtx, $P^H \times D^S \geq$ 1\,vtx, and $P^S \times D^S \geq$ 1\,vtx, with the branching fraction of the Higgs boson decaying into a pair of the mediator particles, Br$(h \to \phi \phi)$, being equal to 0.01.
-Since we start all our analyses from 1\,cm decay length, the largest mixing angle that we can probe corresponds to the angle which makes the 0.5\,GeV mediator have a decay length of 1\,cm, and is $8.8\times10^{-4}$.
-We, therefore, start our sin$\theta$ axis from this value onward.
-For a 1\% branching of SM Higgs boson to the mediator, we can probe mixing angles to $5\times10^{-6}$ and $2\times10^{-5}$ for 0.5\,GeV mediator with the $D^S\geq1$\,vtx and $P^S\times D^S\geq1$\,vtx cuts respectively.
-For the 50\,GeV mediator, we can probe sin$\theta$ from $4\times10^{-6}$ ($3\times10^{-6}$) to $2\times10^{-9}$ ($7\times10^{-9}$) with the $D^S\geq1$\,vtx ($P^S\times D^S\geq1$\,vtx) cuts assuming 1\% branching of Higgs boson to the mediator.
-On the other hand, the right plot shows the sensitivity for the $P^S \times D^S \geq$ 1\,vtx set of cuts assuming the branching fraction of the Higgs boson decaying into a pair of the mediator particles, Br$(h \to \phi \phi)$, is equal to 0.05, 0.005 and 0.0005.
+The left plot shows the sensitivity of the various sets of cuts: $D^S \geq$ 1\,vtx, $D^H \geq$ 1\,vtx, $P^H \times D^S \geq$ 1\,vtx, and $P^S \times D^S \geq$ 1\,vtx, with the branching fraction of the Higgs boson decaying into a pair of the mediator particles, Br$(h \to \phi \phi)$, being equal to 0.01.
+Since we start all our analyses from 1\,cm decay length, the largest mixing angle that we can probe corresponds to the angle which makes the 0.5\,GeV mediator particle have a decay length of 1\,cm, and is $8.8\times10^{-4}$.
+We, therefore, start our $\sin \theta$ axis from this value onward.
+For a 1\% branching of the Higgs boson to the mediator particle, we can probe mixing angles to $8\times 10^{-6}$ and $3\times 10^{-5}$ for 0.5\,GeV mediator particle with the $D^S \geq 1$\,vtx and $P^S \times D^S \geq1$\,vtx cuts respectively.
+For the 50\,GeV mediator, we can probe sin$\theta$ from $4\times10^{-6}$ ($3\times10^{-6}$) to $4\times10^{-9}$ ($7\times10^{-9}$) with the $D^S\geq1$\,vtx ($P^S\times D^S\geq1$\,vtx) cuts assuming 1\% branching of Higgs boson to the mediator.
+On the other hand, the right plot shows the sensitivity for the $P^S \times D^S \geq$ 1\,vtx set of cuts assuming the branching fraction of the Higgs boson decaying into a pair of the mediator particles, Br$(h \to \phi \phi)$, is equal to 0.01, 0.005 and 0.001.